PedroHS137/Data-Structures/README.md

-# try1
+# Data Structures
-some data structures projects from years ago
+some data structures projects from years ago (linked list and binary tree)